 There were so many interactive activities to choose from!
 I downloaded an activity I liked and opened it in SmartNotebook - it was ready to go!
 It's fantastic to show material on the interactive whiteboard for students to do, but what if you wanted all students to interact with the material?
 Lumio is a great tool for that!

 Lumio is an interactive component of SmartNotebook that allows all students to use their own devices to engage in the content.
 Create an activity, start it, and then provide students with the code to join the class.
 Once you've selected a mode, you can begin the lesson with your students.
 Lumio also offers other ways to interact with content.

 Create content with their slides, where the design work is done for you.
 All you need to do is add your content.

 Show slides where students can respond to the lesson and take part.
 They can also brainstorm ideas here.

 Response prompts can take the form of multiple-choice, true/false, check box answers, polls, or short answer responses.

 Make a game!
 The monster quiz game was a hit with my students.
 Other activities include a game show, a matching label reveal, and sorting activities.

-You can even search for content that is interactive for your students based on keywords, grades, or subject areas and create a class there.
+You can even search for interactive content for your students based on keywords, grades, or subject areas and create a class there.
 Students can interact with content in many creative ways.
-My favorite features under explore resources were the manipulatives with a hundred chart, 10 frames, and magnetic poetry.
+My favorite features under explore resources were the manipulatives with a hundred charts, ten frames, and magnetic poetry.

 Lumio and SmartNotebook allow you to create content that engages students in large groups, small groups, and individual instruction.
 There are so many ways to support your learners.
 Try it!
 You can download the software here (free trial of smart notebook).